VTrott/CommunityResourceMap/README.md

 ### Advanced Search & Filtering
 - **Multi-criteria Search**: Filter by name, city, state, status, and categories
 - **Location-Based Search**: Enter your address to find resources within 10-50 miles
-- **Interactive Maps**: Visual map with color-coded markers by category
+- **Interactive Maps**: Google Maps with auto-zoom to search location, city details, and color-coded markers by category
 - **Real-time Results**: Instant search with pagination
 - **Category Filtering**: Select multiple categories to narrow results
 - **Sort Options**: Sort by name, date, or other fields